ESanchez3303/terminal_barGraphs/README.md

 A terminal program that asks how many students are surveyed and the information of those students surveyed.

 Simple program that shows how to use bar graphs in a terminal without the need of a heavier GUI.

+This was a class assingment with DION BOBINO